A Place for Mom

 • Have trouble remembering to eat or drink

-• Are struggling to bathe regularly or get dressed as usual
+• Are struggling to bathe regularly or thoroughly

 If any of these red flags are present, your loved one’s doctor may suggest a mental status exam.